Results - April 17, 2026 FMT

 80m40m

 Method: IC-746PRO with CR-388 high stability oscillator.
 Cushcraft MA6V vertical antenna.
-Warmed up for two days.
+Rig warmed up for three days.
 WSJT-X frequency calibrated one hour before the test.
 Measured with WSJT-X.

 K6LL AZ W7 DM22qq